hallowseph/hallowseph/README.md

 # Hi, I'm Joseph Reanzares

 IT support professional in training, based in Auckland, NZ.
-I'm a final-year Bachelor of Computer and Information Sciences student at AUT (graduating June 2026), majoring in Software Development with a minor in Networks and Cybersecurity.
+I'm a final-year Bachelor of Computer and Information Sciences student at AUT (graduating July 2026), majoring in Software Development with a minor in Networks and Cybersecurity.
 I build home labs to develop real hands-on skills across Windows Server, networking, security, and automation — the kind of experience you don't get from certifications alone.

 ---